 The corporate sector will be pivotal in the battle against climate change.
 But companies need to see it for the opportunity it is — to redesign and reimagine our world, just as we did with the arrival of the steam engine, electricity, computers, and the internet.

 Kaja, originally from Slovenia, finds true joy in “nature’s unexpected intrusions of beauty,” one of the reasons she is so committed to preserving the natural landscape.
 In her relatively short lifetime, she has already witnessed the gradual degradation of some of her favorite spots, including the coral reefs off the coast of Sharm El-Sheikh where she has returned for the last 15 years to scuba dive.

 It was this love of nature that inspired her to apply for the opportunity to represent Oliver Wyman on an expedition to Antarctica organized by the 2041 Foundation, a group dedicated to the preservation of the continent’s ecosystems, biodiversity, and wilderness.
 In 2022, she was chosen as the firm’s ambassador on the foundation’s March trip.
 Her mission: to use the experience to inspire her colleagues and clients about the urgency of the climate crisis and the necessity for everyone to do their part to reverse global warming.

 With no other humans besides ourselves in Antarctica, our incidental role in the functioning of nature became clear.
 Nowhere on earth is it more evident that this is not our planet to destroy.

 Kaja believes that sustainability will become a part of almost every conversation going forward.
-“We’ll need to be ready to facilitate from the truly strategic to the most tactical journeys and be at the forefront of sustainability thought leadership throughout,” she says.
+“We’ll need to be ready to move quickly from theory to tactics because the planet cannot wait any longer,” she says.
+“I want to help Oliver Wyman be at the forefront of sustainability thought leadership.”